gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

 One can change the compilation parameters with *ccmake*:

-  - The parameter *LOG_LEVEL* can be used to change verbosity.
+  - The parameter **LOG_LEVEL** can be used to change verbosity.
 The default value is 0, i.e. the lowest verbosity;
-  - The parameter "TASK_IMPL* indicates whether the DAG is implemented with threads or processes.
+  - The parameter **TASK_IMPL** indicates whether the DAG is implemented with threads or processes.
 The default value is threads.

 # How to run